 Complete folds and surface folds

-The fold illustrated above is a complete fold because the whole skin, epidermis, dermis and hypodermis, is entirely bent over.
+Complete folds; where the whole skin, epidermis, dermis and hypodermis, is entirely bent over.

 Many complete folds are formed early in the life of an individual, when the skin is still supple and thin, but they keep on developing until you die.